AlvaroIsrael/monokai-dark-green/README.md

 PS.: Note this theme could also be downloaded from the Visual Studio Marketplace.

 # Font & Icons
-This is just a color theme, this does not include and font nor icons but I would recommend my favorites:
+This is just a color theme, this does not include a font nor icons but I can recommend my favorites:

 - [FiraCode](https://github.com/tonsky/FiraCode) a very neat and free font with ligatures for coders.
 - [Material Icon Theme](https://github.com/PKief/vscode-material-icon-theme) my personal choice for icons.